alfredcalayag/hiitlist/README.md

 - Create a single-page app.
 AJAXify it!

-##Current Problems
+##Known Issues

-- iOS Safari and Chrome compatability (perhaps an issue across all mobile browsers).
-A couple of things: rendering of the workout screen is offset, and the audio bell plays twice each time when it should only play once.
+- Audio on Mobile: iOS Safari and Chrome compatability (perhaps an issue across all mobile browsers).
+Sound just doesn't appear to play, but works fine on desktop.
 There seems to be some documentation from Apple that might provide some solution (https://developer.apple.com/library/safari/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/Device-SpecificConsiderations/Device-SpecificConsiderations.html)